This post was contributed by BlackLine partner Sensiba San Filippo

 Many companies don’t realize they can use BlackLine to achieve account accuracy, systematic consistency, accountability, and transparency while automating the reconciliation process—saving dozens of hours per month that can be redirected to more meaningful close tasks.
-If you’re already using BlackLine for task management, reconciliation is an excellent way to get more from your investment.
+If you’re already using BlackLine for task management, automated reconciliation software is an excellent way to get more from your investment.

 Standardize Your Close Process

 Using BlackLine, you can standardize your financial close process with various reconciliation templates that can help substantiate your balance sheet accounts.
 Examples of templates include standardized accruable, amortizable, bank account, and subledger.
 There are many other customizable templates to help you create systematic consistency for your company’s reconciliations.